Ola Electric launches entry level e-scooter at introductory price of Rs 79,999 | Technology

 With the launch of the new scooters, Ola Electric's portfolio comprises S1X (2khw), S1X, S1X+, S1Air and S1 Pro priced between Rs 89,999 and Rs 1.47 lakh.

-Ola Electric also showcased its four electric motorcycles in the cruiser, adventure, roadster and supersports categories at the event.
+Ola Electric also showcased its four electric motorcycles -- Diamondhead, Adventure, Roadster and Cruiser -- at the event.

+''I am also thrilled to announce the global debut of Ola's electric motorcycles that will be launched towards the end of 2024.
+Designed and engineered in-house, these motorcycles represent Ola's leap into the future of motorcycling,'' Aggarwal said.

-These bikes will be built in India for the world, Aggarwal said.
+These bikes will be built in India for the world, he added.

+The company also introduced its MoveOS4 update with over 100 enhancements and more than 20 new features, including Ola Maps, hill descent, find my scooter, Geo and time fencing.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)